What Is User Management?

 For SaaS, user management plays a critical role.
 Users, roles, and permissions must be tracked and carefully managed so that access is granted according to the terms of engagement.

-User Management Requirements
+Core User Management Features

 Automating User Management